 It can be helpful to keep the following in mind when choosing a gluten-free café or restaurant.

 - Variety.
 Being coeliac or having food allergies shouldn’t mean compromising when dining out.
 You’ll want more than just meat and salad.
 You’ll want more than one dish on the menu to choose from.
+You’ll also want to bear in mind that gluten free doesn’t always mean coeliac-safe gluten free, so still check out the menu.

 - Respect.
 You’ll want a café or restaurant that doesn’t pay lip service to gluten-free needs.
 This is a place that understands being coeliac is serious if information on food isn’t accurate or if it isn’t prepared correctly.